 The 43-year-old, who remains the Social Democrats’ candidate for Berlin mayor in this September’s election, insists that she completed the thesis in 2009 in good conscience, though may have made “mistakes.”

-Former Defense Minister Theodor zu Guttenberg and former Education Minister Annette Schavan both resigned over plagiarism in their Ph.Ds
+Former Defense Minister Theodor zu Guttenberg and former Education Minister Annette Schavan both resigned over plagiarism allegations

 Why do Germans care?

 Germany seems to care a lot about the academic achievements of its elected representatives.
-As this year’s election campaign turns nastier, the Green party’s chancellor candidate Annalena Baerbock has had to fend off reporters and rival politicians asking about the exact nature of the degree she earned from the London School of Economics.
+As this year’s election campaign turns nastier, the Green party’s chancellor candidate Annalena Baerbock has had to fend off reporters and rival politicians casting aspersions on the exact nature of the degree she earned from the London School of Economics.

 Ursula von der Leyen and Frank-Walter Steinmeier were faced with allegations of irregularities which were found to be minor referencing mistakes

-According to Dannemann, there’s a historical theory why Ph.D. titles are taken so seriously by German politicians: Until the 19th century, the most influential people in society were aristocrats.
+According to Dannemann, there is a historical theory about why PhDs are taken so seriously by German politicians: Until the 19th century, the most influential people in society were aristocrats.
 “But if you were a commoner, one of the best ways to gain prestige was to have an academic degree.”
 That, he added, led to huge plagiarism scandals in 19th century Germany, when doctoral degrees were virtually “bought and sold.”
-It was partly because of that, he added, that all doctoral theses now must be published in Germany to be recognized.
+It was partly because of that, he added, that all PhDs now must be published in Germany to be recognized.

-Nowadays, degrees can only be bought from scammers on the internet — but unlike in most other countries, in Germany using unearned titles fraudulently is actually a criminal offense.
+Nowadays, degrees now are now only sold by scammers on the internet — but unlike in most other countries in Germany displaying unearned titles fraudulently is actually a criminal offense.

 Protecting academic integrity